6 Free Ways to Make the Most of Your Time in Chicago

 Free Museum Days

-Chicago contains world-class museums, planetariums and aquariums, but many don’t realize that they can access them free of charge.
+Chicago contains world-class museums, planetariums and aquariums, but many people don’t realize they can access them free of charge.
 The vast majority of museums participate in free museum days, a program that allows in-state residents and children to access the city’s cultural treasures gratis.

 For example, the Art Institute of Chicago lets residents in free for three hours every Thursday evening.
 Chicago-area teens up to the age of 18 can always get in free, as can any children under 14.
 Finally, the Art Institute maintains free areas such as the North and South Gardens and the Ryan Education Center that the public can always enjoy.